Massachusetts Puts Funds in Public View

 Imagine someone else was managing your bank account.
 You'd probably want some kind of system to keep them accountable.
 Why?
 Simple: It's your money, so you want to know how it's being spent and see that information on demand.
 That's precisely the thinking behind Massachusetts' financial transparency platform, CTHRU, which opens up payroll and spending data, creates an easier path to statewide costs savings, and empowers citizens to keep officials accountable.

 A Better Solution

-CTHRU is a unique open data and open records platform powered by Socrata that goes beyond serving up rows of numbers and transactions.
+CTHRU is a unique open data and open records platform powered by Tyler Technologies' Data & Insights solution that goes beyond serving up rows of numbers and transactions.
 It provides visuals of the data so citizens and staff can understand it quickly, such as health and human services costs and expenditures and payroll data.

 "People see the benefit of using the applications because of the visualizations.
 They allow for analytics," says Chris Guido, deputy comptroller and chief information officer for the comptroller's office.